 Tantra Yoga offers an entire philosophy (because Yoga translates as Philosophy) by combining different teachings from the different Schools of Thought (Nyaya, Vaisheshika, Samkhya, Yoga, Mimamsa, and Vedanta).
 When these combinations differed, they gave rise to different traditions.
 One of these traditional systems is Non-Dual Shaiva Tantra (NST) philosophy.
 In this context, the Shaivism Tattvas offer the most comprehensive exposition of reality.

-...has taught me that we have to understand "consciousness" to comprehend this philosophical subject.
+Over 25 years of tantric practice has taught me that we have to understand "consciousness" to comprehend this philosophical subject.
 However, there is no consensus on consciousness!
 No definition is accurate enough, no description is complete, and no explanation is satisfactory.
 We popularly agree that it emanates from the mind but closer examination will show that we are actually conscious of the "concept of mind."
 Therefore, consciousness creates the mind and not the other way around!

-And the Mind creates Reality!
+The Mind creates Reality!

 I want to combine tantric practice with the Science of Consciousness, and modern Psychology to provide a system of living.
 In this website, I explain tantric techniques that will awaken our senses and broaden the mechanisms of our intellectual awareness.
 I'm attempting to explore scientific and neurobiological research into the mind to demonstrate "how we think" and "how we perceive reality."
 Are we different from any advanced Artificial Intelligence (AI)?